Bryan-2680/Cybersecurity-GRC-portfolio/projects/incident-response/incident-report.md

 - Implement automated alerting for failed transactions
 - Improve logging and monitoring capabilities
-- Implementing validation checks for system configurations
+- Implement validation checks for system configurations
 - Establish clear escalation procedures for incident handling
 - Define ownership and accountability for incident response and system configuration management